DocKai15/dockai15.github.io/_posts/2025-07-28-the-keyboard.md

 endif
 ```

-Since the the matrix and row pin definitions hold true for both halves of the keyboard, I store them in the root splitty.dtsi file.
-This configuration acts as a base for the keyboard, allowing the left and right .overlay files to complete the picture.
-Since the left and right sides use different column pins, they each get their own .overlay file, ensuring the firmware knows exactly which parts of the matrix each half covers.
+Shared matrix and row definitions live in the main splitty.dtsi file while left and right overlays adjust column pins for each half:

 ```c
 //splitty.dtsi